-- Your tax liability depends on whether you're converting pretax or after-tax money.
+- The amount of tax you will owe depends on whether you're converting pre-tax or after-tax money and your tax bracket.

-- If you are over age 70½, you will need to take a required minimum distribution (RMD) the year you convert.
+- If you are over age 721, you may need to take a required minimum distribution (RMD) in addition to your conversion.

 Who wouldn't want tax-free growth potential and tax-free withdrawals in retirement?
-That's what a Roth IRA can offer.
+That's what a Roth IRA can offer.2

 Does time of year matter?

 Converting earlier in the year generally gives you more time to pay taxes.
 Taxes aren't due until April 15 of the following year, so you may have more than 15 months to pay the taxes on your converted balances.
 (Note: If you pay estimated taxes, you may need to make some payments sooner.)

 But there are also some advantages to converting later in the year:

 - You can start the clock on the 5-year rule.
 This IRS rule requires a waiting period of 5 years before withdrawing converted balances—or you’ll pay a 10% penalty.
 But the clock starts on January 1 of the year you do the conversion—no matter when it happened.

 (Withdrawals of earnings are subject to a different 5-year rule.
 It must have been 5 years since your first Roth contribution or conversion, plus you must be age 59½ or otherwise eligible to make penalty-free withdrawals.)